gitlabhq/gitlabhq/doc/api/merge_requests.md

 Merge changes submitted with MR using this API.

-If it has some conflicts and can not be merged - you'll get a `405` and the error message 'Branch cannot be merged'
+If merge request is unable to be accepted (ie: Work in Progress, Closed, Pipeline Pending Completion, or Failed while requiring Success) - you'll get a `405` and the error message 'Method Not Allowed'

-If merge request is already merged or closed - you'll get a `406` and the error message 'Method Not Allowed'
+If it has some conflicts and can not be merged - you'll get a `406` and the error message 'Branch cannot be merged'

 If the `sha` parameter is passed and does not match the HEAD of the source - you'll get a `409` and the error message 'SHA does not match HEAD of source branch'